 Table of contents

-This profile presents verified data on development assistance allocation.
-See the Development Co-operation Profiles.
+This profile presents verified data on Indonesia’s development assistance allocation.
+See the Development Co‑operation Profiles.

 Policy

-Indonesia seeks to achieve the objectives of the 2025-2029 RPJMN through strategic partnerships and collaborative initiatives in international co-operation around four modalities: 1) technical co-operation, through project-based collaboration, joint programmes, capacity-building initiatives, dispatch of technical co-operation agents and humanitarian aid missions; 2) South-South co-operation, by sharing good practices and joint initiatives with partner countries in areas such as agriculture, health, education and infrastructure; 3) triangular co-operation, by facilitating partnerships between Indonesia, provider countries and international organisations to co-design and co-finance development initiatives for beneficiary countries; and 4) public-private partnerships, by encouraging the Indonesian private sector to invest in other developing countries in areas such as infrastructure, manufacturing and services.
+Copy link to PolicyIn line with its “Golden Indonesia 2045” vision, Indonesia aims to strengthen its role on the global stage by using its geopolitical position to promote global co-operation.
+To realise its vision, Indonesia is guided by the National Medium-Term Development Plan for 2025-2029, which constitutes the first phase of Indonesia’s Long-term Development Plan 2025-2045.
+Established through Presidential Regulation No. 12, the National Medium-Term Development Plan for 2025-2029 aims to promote poverty and inequality reduction; economic growth; human resource, infrastructure and regional development; and environmental sustainability, both domestically and internationally.
+Indonesia pursues its international co-operation objectives through four modalities: (1) technical co-operation, encompassing project-based collaboration, joint programmes, capacity-building, and the dispatch of technical experts and humanitarian aid missions; (2) South-South co-operation, sharing good practices and joint initiatives with partner countries in areas such as agriculture, health, education and infrastructure; (3) triangular co-operation, facilitating partnerships between Indonesia, provider countries and international organisations to co-design and co-finance development initiatives; and (4) public-private partnerships, encouraging the Indonesian private sector to invest in other developing countries across infrastructure, manufacturing and services.

 Triangular co-operation

 Copy link to Triangular co-operationIndonesia actively engages with numerous development partners by bringing its technical expertise to triangular co-operation initiatives, particularly in LDCs, through five modalities (projects, joint programmes, capacity-building initiatives, dispatch of technical co-operation agents and humanitarian assistance) in priority sectors such as agriculture, fisheries, renewable energy, health, climate change, peace and security, and inclusive economic development.
-With this, it fosters solidarity, promotes innovation and mobilises additional resources, all by responding flexibly and enhancing ownership and learning through inclusive, demand-driven partnerships.
+With this it fosters solidarity, promotes innovation and mobilises additional resources, all by responding flexibly and enhancing ownership and learning through inclusive, demand-driven partnerships.

 Learn more about triangular co-operation.